jbc-cp/csc202-assignments/projects/3/ass3a.md

 construct such a Huffman tree is provided here: [Huffman_Example.pdf](./Huffman_Example.pdf)

 Note:
-* You must provide test cases for all functions (Only test the provided functions, with the exact name provided)
+* You must provide test cases for all functions.
+* Use the given names for specified functions, exactly as they appear in the assignment.
 * Use descriptive names for data structures and helper functions.

 ## Source Files

-Start with the source files provided to you as part of GitHub Classroom, or the ones in the [src directory](./src/) of this repository.
+Start with the source files provided to you as part of GitHub Classroom.

 ## Functions